caendesilva/hyde-large-example-site/_docs/advice-from-a-caterpillar.md

 ---
+navigation:
     priority: 150
     category: Chapters
     label: Advice from a Caterpillar
 ---

 # Chapter V - Advice from a Caterpillar